 The Company has determined its operating segments using the same indicators which are used to evaluate its performance internally.
-The Company has wo business activities which are its operating segments:
+The Company's business activities are organized intwo operating segments:

-- (i) "Autonomy Solutions" for automotive applications, which includes manufacturing and distribution of lidar sensors that measure distance using laser light to generate a 3D map, non-recurring engineering services related to the Company's lidar products, and development of software products that enable autonomy capabilities.
-In June 2022, the Company acquired assets from Solfice Research, Inc. ("Solfice"), which have been included in the Autonomy Solutions segment. - (ii) "Advanced Technologies and Services ("ATS")" which includes development of application-specific integrated circuits, pixel-based sensors, advanced lasers, as well as designing, testing and providing consulting services for non-standard integrated circuits.
+(i) "Autonomy Solutions" for automotive applications, which includes manufacturing and distribution of lidar sensors that measure distance using laser light to generate a 3D map, non-recurring engineering services related to the Company's lidar products, development of software products that enable autonomy capabilities, and licensing of the Company's intellectual property ("IP").
+In June 2022, the Company acquired assets from Solfice Research, Inc. ("Solfice"), which have been included in the Autonomy Solutions segment.

+(ii) "Advanced Technologies and Services ("ATS")" which includes development of application-specific integrated circuits, pixel-based sensors, advanced lasers, as well as designing, testing and providing consulting services for non-standard integrated circuits.
 In the second quarter of 2022, the Components segment was renamed as ATS.
 In August 2021 and in April 2022, the Company acquired Optogration, Inc. ("Optogration") and Freedom Photonics LLC ("Freedom Photonics"), respectively, which have been included in the ATS segment.